 Oppn led by Cong created confusion over CAA, misled people: Shah

 The Congress has rejected the allegation levelled against the party by Shah.
 "The opposition led by the Congress created confusion about the Citizenship Amendment Bill (now an Act).
-Delhi saw people coming out on streets over it and the peaceful atmosphere of Delhi was spoiled after a long time.
+Delhi saw people coming out on streets over it and the peaceful atmosphere of Delhi was spoiled after a long time," the home minister said.

 "I want to say it with a lot responsibility that by misleading Delhi and its people (on the Citizenship Amendment Act or CAA), the opposition spoiled the peaceful atmosphere of Delhi," Shah said on the recent protests, some of which turned violent in areas such as Jamia Nagar and Seelampur.
 Exuding confidence about BJP's performance in the coming polls, he said the time is up for the Kejriwal government in Delhi and "the lotus will bloom" here too.